apache/dubbo-website/docs/en-us/user/references/qos.md

 +---------------------+---+
 ```

-List the services that dubbo provides to providers and consumers
+List the services of the provides and the consumers that dubbo provide

 ### Online service command